dreamcatcher-tech/network/website/nfas/Ideas/07 Web Liquidity Pooling.md

 ### Delivery

 Once a Forward NFA is realized, it converts to a Completed NFA, which will show up in the accounts of the holders with the logo that was chosen for it initially.
 Code contributors see a similar logo based view for projects they committed to.
+We should end up with a list of outputs that looks similar to the history of the [RFCs that made the internet](https://en.wikipedia.org/wiki/List_of_RFCs)

 ## Functionality